 QuantiCast is a two-component epoxy chocking or grouting system.
 It consists of resin and hardener and is widely used for the installation of various machinery and equipment on board ships and in industrial plants.
 Due to its advanced formula, QuantiCast achieves 100% surface profile coverage, maintains precise equipment alignment and exhibits high compressive strength and long-term durability.

-QuantiCast is very competitively priced and is type approved for marine use by DNV-GL and by Lloyds Register.
-It is globally available in bin sizes of 6.2 litres (9.8 kg / 21.5 lbs weight) through the QuantiServ organization.
+QuantiCast is very competitively priced and is type-approved for marine use by DNV-GL, Lloyds Register, Bureau Veritas and RINA.
+It is globally available in bin sizes of 6.2 litres and 2.2 litres through the QuantiServ organization.

 QuantiCast has been specifically developed for chocking precisely aligned equipment such as marine main propulsion machinery.
 QuantiCast is suitable to withstand the harshest of environments.
-It is characterised by high impact and compressive strength and is resistant to a wide range of chemicals such as fuel and lubricating oils.
+It is characterised by high impact and compressive strength and is resistant to a wide range of chemicals such as hydrocarbon fuels and lubricating oils.

 The ideal thickness of the poured epoxy is 10 – 70 mm.
 This makes QuantiCast the material of choice for a wide range of applications.

 Typical marine applications include foundations of main and auxilliary engines, gear boxes, alternators, thrusters, steering gears, pumps and winches/windlasses.
 Further common applications include the fixation of stern tube and strut bearings as well as pintle and rudder bearings.

 QuantiCast is suitable for a very wide range of industrial applications, both indoors and outdoors.
 Examples include various machinery sole plate and skid foundations and the fixation of crane rails.

 The QuantiCast epoxy chocking compound has many advantages compared with traditional cast iron chocks: